cr0hn/enteletaor/doc/source/quickstart.rst

 Redis
 -----

-Redis is a powerful software, with many options, so it can a specific super command.
+Redis is a powerful software, with many options, so it has a specific super command.

 Getting remove Redis info
 +++++++++++++++++++++++++

-If you want to list remote Redis server information, only type:
+If you want list remote Redis server information, only type:

 .. code-block:: bash